-This photo tour requires a moderate level of physical fitness and good mobility.
-We will be walking/hiking a number of times on this trip and we will be shooting images from the deck of the sailboat, from within a Zodiac®, and on shore.
+This photo tour requires only a moderate level of physical fitness and good mobility.
+We will be walking/hiking a number of times on this trip and we will be shooting images from the deck of the sailboat, from within a Zodiac, and on shore.
 To participate in this trip you should be able to perform the following tasks:

-- Be able to hike up to 2-3 km (up to 2 miles) on uneven, slanted and potentially slippery terrain and/or over some obstacles that could be up to a meter or slightly more high (e.g., large fallen logs) all while carrying your own camera gear. - Be able to easily move between the sailboat and the Zodiac®.
-This involves climbing up or down a 5' vertical ladder. - Shoot your camera from within a Zodiac®.
-This involves multiple tasks, including shooting your camera while sitting on the pontoon of the Zodiac® or, at times, while sitting on the floor of the Zodiac®.
-In some cases you may find that the most convenient way to shoot will be while kneeling (on your knees) on the bottom of the Zodiac®.
+- Be able to hike up to 1 km (under a mile) on uneven, slanted and potentially slippery terrain and/or over some obstacles that could be up to a meter or slightly more high (e.g., large fallen logs) all while carrying your own camera gear. - Be able to easily move between the sailboat and the Zodiac.
+This involves climbing up or down a 5' vertical ladder. - Shoot your camera from within a Zodiac.
+This involves multiple tasks, including shooting your camera while sitting on the pontoon of the Zodiac or, at times, while sitting on the floor of the Zodiac.
+In some cases you may find that the most convenient way to shoot will be while kneeling (on your knees) on the bottom of the Zodiac.
 This is the reason knee pads are included as optional items on the gear list.
-Note that tripods can not be used within the Zodiac® and while it is theoretically possible to use a monopod in the Zodiac®, few photographers find it practical.
+Note that tripods and monopods can not be used within the Zodiac.
 The obvious consequence is that you must be able to hand-hold the camera/lens system that you will be bringing and using on this photo tour.

-On some occasions it WILL be possible to stand in the Zodiac\ when shooting, but you will be shooting while sitting or kneeling far more frequently.
+On some occasions it WILL be possible to stand in the Zodiac® when shooting, but you will be shooting while sitting or kneeling far more frequently.
 A degree of flexibility and/or suppleness can make your time in the Zodiac® far more productive and enjoyable!